Use case · Job Hunt

 Shine — headshot

 Upload 5 selfies.
 Get a LinkedIn-ready headshot that still looks like you.
 Drop into the profile.
-12 credits.
+2-36 mana depending on image model.

 · For who ·